bcmi/BargainNet-Image-Harmonization/README.md

 Given a composite image, we can extract the domain codes of foreground and background, and measure their similarity which is normalized within [0,1].
 The normalized similarity score is referred to as harmony score.
 Larger harmony score implies more harmonious composite image.

+To predict harmony score for a composite image, download the pretrained model and save it to the directory `checkpoints`, then run:

+`python predict_harmony_score.py --image <composite-image-path> --mask <foreground-mask-path>`

+In the directory `examples`, we provide several pairs of composite images and associated foreground masks.

 ## Other Resources